SAP/go-dblib/README.md

 a relational model database server originally known as Sybase SQL Server.

-`go-dblib` contains the following packages:

-- `asetime` contains code to handle date and time values between golang and ASE data types.
-- `asetypes` contains code to handle golang and their respective ASE data types.
-- `capability` contains code to provide abstract structures to keep a history of capabilities and features.
-- `dsn` contains code to get and parse dsn information to connect to a database.
-- `flagslice` defines slice types to be used as custom flag types for the flag library.
-- `integration` contains a test-setup to conduct integration-tests in the respective driver-implementations for [`go-ase/integration_test.go`][purego] and [`cgo-ase/integration_test.go`][cgo].
-- `namepool` provides a name pool that contains names that are safe to use by multiple goroutines.
-- `term` contains common code for interactive database clients.
-- `tds` contains code to communicate with a database through the tds-protocol (in this case the ASE database).

 ## Requirements

 The package `go-dblib` is a shared library for the